 In July 2015, the FASB published ASU 2015-11: Simplifying the Measurement of Inventory (Topic 330).
 The amendments in this Update more closely align the measurement of inventory in U.S. GAAP with the measurement of inventory in International Financial Reporting Standards (IFRS).
 FASB has amended some of the other guidance in Topic 330 to more clearly articulate the requirements for the measurement and disclosure of inventory.
 However, the FASB does not intend for those clarifications to result in any changes in practice.
 Other than the change in the subsequent measurement guidance from the lower of cost or market to the lower of cost and net realizable value for inventory within the scope of this Update, there are no other substantive changes to the guidance on measurement of inventory.
 For public business entities, the amendments in this Update are effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
-All other amendments will be effective upon the issuance of this Update.
-The adoption of this standard is not expected to have a material impact on the consolidated financial statements.
+The adoption of ASU 2015-11 had no impact on the consolidated financial statements.